-The Chinese schism constitutes the most serious challent to Soviet primacy.
+The Chinese schism constitutes the most serious challenge to Soviet primacy.
 Moscow is intent on isolating China internationally, in particular by warding off a possible rapprochement with the United States.
-The future expansion of China may, however, put a different complexion on the problem (3).
+The constant nightmare of the Soviet Union will remain the alliance of American and/or Japanese credits and technology with Chinese national and human resources.
+A significant reconciliation between the two countries will be unlikely in the foreseeable future.